finos/FDC3/website/docs/context/ref/Trade.md

 **type**: [Product](Product)

-A product that is the subject of th trade.
+A product that is the subject of the trade.

 </details>